Artist Mallory Page

-To be honest, I feel a little fatigued from all the covid-era questions.
+To be honest, we're a little fatigued from all the Covid-era questions.
 That being said, for a creative, and especially for an artist, have you found that inspiration and your process has shifted or changed for you over the past five or six months?

 Can you tell us about any projects on the horizon?
 Anything you've been working on or have scheduled out?